NonerKao/PMU_enhancement_proposal/proposal.md

    + set the value of the counter to `MAX - period`, where `MAX` is its maximum value and `period` is a given sampling period based on specified events.

 2. Running
-When a target program is being sampled, the counter increases by 1 each time the events happen.
+When a target program is being sampled, the counter is increased by 1 each time the events happen.

 3. Interrupt handling
 Eventually, the counter overflows and triggers an interrupt.
 The ISR should